-Placker graphs are diagrams in a dashboard that show the relation between two or more variables, each measured along one of a pair of axes at right angles.
+Placker graphs are diagrams in a track view that show the relation between two or more variables, each measured along one of a pair of axes at right angles.

 When you add a widget and set the type to graph, there will be many options of graph.

 You will find in this article the most common types of graphs and see what analyses are possible with this widget.

 A burndown chart shows the remaining work in a timeline.
 The remaining work (or backlog) is on the vertical axis, while the days are on the horizontal.
 This is useful for predicting when the work will be completed.

 There are many elements in Placker burndown charts:

 Date on the top: shows the day according to the position that the mouse is hovering.